-You could also add small storage boxes to accommodate your jewellery and other bits and bobs.
+You could also add small storage boxes to accommodate your jewelry and other bits and bobs.
 And if as for out-of-season clothing, you could embrace vacuum-packing and keep the things you don’t need out of the way for a while.

 3. Explore every nook

 Your shelves don’t have to be freestanding units or long expanses covering half your wall.
 When you’ve only got a small space to play with, narrow or corner shelves tucked away can make all the difference.
-They could be the perfect place for your books, your perfume or other items; and as you keep them looking neat and tidy, they could make a great decorative features.
+They could be the perfect place for your books, your perfume or other items; and as you keep them looking neat and tidy, they could make great decorative features.

 4. Choose double-duty furniture

-Multi-functional pieces are perfectly for small-space storage.
+Multi-functional pieces are perfect for small-space storage.
 For example, if you don’t have room for a bedside table and a chest of drawers, don’t try and double-up – a mid-sized chest of drawers will give you a surface for your lamp and alarm clock, while the drawers will provide a handy place for some clothes.
 Using small storage units instead of a table will also help you squeeze in some extra storage.

 5. Get a divan bed

 You can make sure your bed is double-duty, too - which can make a massive difference to the amount of storage you have in your bedroom.
-Single and double divan beds can be a simple but smart solution, because they give you extra storage that’s neatly tucked away beneath your bed.
+Single and double divan beds can be a simple but smart solution because they give you the extra storage that’s neatly tucked away beneath your bed.
 Divan beds with built-in drawers are ideal for accessing everyday items like clothes, while ottoman-style lifting beds are great for hiding away things that you use less often.